lxndrv/PIF/core-framework/universal-principles.md

 ### The Core Logic

 When two agents encounter each other, they do not automatically interact.
-The effectiveness of their coupling depends on their **fit** across multiple dimensions:
+The effectiveness of their coupling depends on their **fit** across multiple dimensions (see [Resonance](../definitions/concept-resonance.md)):

 1. **Impedance (Boundary Matching):** Do their interfaces align?
 Can they even "touch"?
 2. **Resonance (Frequency Matching):** Do they operate on compatible timescales or wavelengths?